 Mateusz Fahrenholz was born and educated in Scotland where he studied at Grey's School of Art, Aberdeen.
 He has won many awards, including two from the Prince's Trust, and has undertaken residencies in Scotland, Poland and the Netherlands.
 He has exhibited in solo and group exhibitions throughout Europe.
-He has held two solo exhibitions with England & Co, and he has taken part in numerous group exhibitions, most recently in Scotland in 2009.
+He has held two solo exhibitions with England & Co, and he has taken part in numerous group exhibitions.

 Fahrenholz's parents were Polish exiles who brought him up immersed in the language and ethics of Polish culture and this personal Polish background is one of the major creative forces in his work.
 Paul Crowther has described how Fahrenholz's imagery is 'readily accessible - exile and its consequences are universal elements in the human condition...
 The recurrent image of the crossing of the ocean draws on familiar symbolic connotations of distance and displacement, danger and passage.'